 - 'This book is deeply-knowledgeable, abundant in insight, elegantly-argued and, in its dare-devil exorbitance, faithfully, quirkily imitates its subject' (Steven Connor).

 My main areas of research are: post-criticism or critical-creative writing; post-criticism; Modernism; Victorian writing; literary theory; and the relationship between religion and literature.

 Third year special courses: 'Between the Acts, 1918-1939; 'Other Victorians' ;

 MA courses: 'Fusions: Critical and Creative Genres'; 'Victorian Extremes'

 PhD Supervision Interests

-Victorian literature; Modernism; life-writing; place-writing; literary theory; critical-creative writing; religion and literature; experimental criticism.
+Victorian literature; Modernism; life-writing; place-writing; literary theory; post-criticism or critical-creative writing; religion and literature; experimental criticism.

 On measuring the nineteenth century